ouroboros8/vps/ansible/README.md

  - The passwordstore lookup, which is used to get the gogs secret and mailgun smtp password, requires `ansible>2.4.0` to work with python3.
+ - The passwordstore lookup expects an executable called `pass` in PATH.
+If you want to use it with `gopass` or another `pass`-compatible tool, you'll need to create a symlink to it called `pass`.

 ### Running